-Writing a will, organizing your finances and designating a power of attorney are extremely important aspects you should attend to if you suffer from a terminal illness
+Writing a will, organizing your finances, and designating a power of attorney are important aspects you should attend to

 Planning for your own death is never a pleasant process, especially if you are terminally ill and experience a lot of physical and emotional distress.
 Mesothelioma, as well as lung cancer caused by asbestos exposure, is often discovered when it is very advanced and does not respond to treatment.
 Thereby, the number of asbestos victims with terminal cancer is unfortunately quite large.
 Nevertheless, attending to certain legal matters is absolutely necessary, and sorting out your affairs will greatly help your family.

 If you are suffering from a terminal illness due to past asbestos exposure and intend to put your affairs in order, a lawyer can greatly simplify your job.
 They will promptly take care of most legal aspects for you and will also help you determine whether there are other problems you need to resolve.
 These are some of the most important issues we advise you to take into consideration when planning for your death: